 Let us know if you make this with #pupswithchopsticks!
 It gets us happy and excited to see it!

 Who needs a grill for lamb chops when you have a searing hot frying pan?
 The melted miso butter on top will give it a nice salty, umami finish.
-It will be SO worth it.
-I promise.

 - 4 lamb chops